-Jamaican jerk shack chefs and family cooks alike keep their recipes for jerk sauce close to their chests.
-But all agree on a few key ingredients: allspice, Scotch bonnet peppers, thyme and garlic.
-Jamaican jerk should be challengingly spicy, so don't skimp on the peppers.
-They do mellow a bit during the cooking process.
+Although Jamaican chefs and family cooks keep their recipes close to their chests, all of them can agree on one thing: Jamaican jerk sauce ingredients.
+A few key components like allspice, scotch bonnet peppers, thyme, and garlic are necessary to get the right flavor down.
+Other seasoning blends might include scallions, onions, salt, black pepper, and more.
+Jamaican jerk sauce should be challengingly spicy, so it's important to not skimp on the peppers.
+Cooks should also keep in mind that the peppers tend to mellow a bit during the cooking process.

-The term jerk may come from the Spanish word for dried meat, charqui, which became jerky in English.
-It may also refer to the way the meat gets poked, prodded and jerked around the grill as it cooks.
+Jerk is an important part of Jamaican history, tracing back to the middle of the 17th century, and possibly even earlier.
+The term jerk is thought to be from the Spanish word for dried meat, charqui, which has been transformed into the English jerky.
+It is likely connected to the way the meat gets poked, prodded, and jerked around the grill as it cooks.

-Rub this spicy jerk sauce on chicken, pork, beef or fish.
-For pork shoulder, score the fat and rub the sauce into the cuts.
-Loosen the skin on whole or cut-up chicken and brush the sauce underneath it; brush some into the cavity as well.
-You can also use jerk sauce on a firm-fleshed fish such as grouper.
+Although the seasoning blend has been traditionally used with pork, all types of meat are now seasoned this way.
+For example, cooks can rub this spicy jerk sauce on chicken, pork, beef or fish.
+For pork shoulder, chefs can score the fat and rub the sauce into the cuts.
+Then, they can loosen the skin on whole or cut-up the chicken before brushing the sauce underneath it and into the cavity.
+This preparation style can also be used deliciously on a firm-fleshed fish such as grouper.

 - 1/2 cup ground allspice berries